HughesSeanKyle/mern-frontend-deployment/features.md

             - Todo still
                 - 1. Auto scroll to top of signup on signUp error (a ref is needed)
+                    - Done 28/08
-                - 1. Redirect to Dash on signUp
+                - 2. Redirect to Dash on signUp
-                - 2. SignUp success feedback and dash (for now)
+                - 3. SignUp success feedback and dash (for now)
 - `TICKET 002 - SIGNIN 21/08/2022`
     - Form validation on signup - WIP
     - Handle form submission - WIP